shacklettbp/madrona_mjx/docs/INTEGRATION.md

 There are a couple important terms that we need to define in order to fully specify all parts of the state:
 - *Environments*: a namespace to encapsulate a set of object instances and views.
 - *Objects*: 3D assets (made of triangle meshes and optionally textures).
 They are referred to by a global ID, and aren't specific to any environment.
-- *Instances*: these are associated with a specific environment and maintain a position and rotation to define its transform in the environemnt is belongs to.
+- *Instances*: these are associated with a specific environment and maintain a position and rotation to define its transform in the environemnt it belongs to.
 A single *object* may be instanced many times, across many environments.
-Instances therefore also maintain its *object* ID which defines which asset to render for this instance.
+Instances therefore also maintain its *object* ID that defines asset to render for this instance.
 - *View*: camera parameters which are also specific to an environment.
 Each environment can have multiple views.
 The batch renderer is responsible for rendering output frames for all views across all environments.
 Currently, views share the same width/height and FOV.

-## Defining the Objects (geometry)
+## Defining the Objects (Geometry)

 This is the first step in integrating another simulator.
 Geometry needs to be loaded in a way that Madrona understands.
 MJX has its own format for describing geometry for a model.
 Perhaps the simulator you'd like to integrate has its own geomtery data format as well.
 Therefore, the first step is modifying this process.
 This will require some manual modifications in `mgr.cpp` to do this.
 Particularly, you will want to modify the `loadRenderObjects` function [here](https://github.com/shacklettbp/madrona_mjx/blob/cf7a70291ba2d24f8c4f2bc76488a3dcfa9b3481/src/mgr.cpp#L471).
 Madrona's geometry format works as follows: